areebamakhmoor/jarvis-voice-assistant/README.md

 ### Play doraemon

 ## ⚠️ Limitations
-Works only with predefined commands
+- Works only with predefined commands
-Uses Google Speech API, so internet is required
+- Uses Google Speech API, so internet is required
-Voice recognition may not be accurate in noisy environments
+- Voice recognition may not be accurate in noisy environments

 ## 🔮 Future Improvements
-Add support for more dynamic commands
+- Add support for more dynamic commands
-Improve accuracy of voice recognition
+- Improve accuracy of voice recognition
-Integrate APIs for real-time information (weather, news, etc.)
+- Integrate APIs for real-time information (weather, news, etc.)
-Add a simple user interface
+-Add a simple user interface

 Author
 Areeba Makhmoor